-8B.4.1 General
+8A.4.1 General

-If RoHC is enabled through the MB2 for the GC delivery session, then the following conditions shall apply:
+If ROHC is enabled through the MB2 for the GC delivery session, then the following conditions shall apply:

 - Only the U-mode shall be used throughout the lifetime of the session.
 Other modes shall not be used.

+- A single ROHC channel per GC delivery session shall be used.

-- The RTP/UDP/IP profile with identifier 0x0101 shall be used as specified in [139]
+- Exactly one of the following alternatives: the RTP/UDP/IP profile with identifier 0x0001 as specified in [138], the RTP/UDP/IP profile with identifier 0x0101 as specified in [139], or the uncompressed IP profile with identifier 0x0000 as defined in [138], shall be used.

+- UDP flows encoded with profile 0x0001 or profile 0x0101 shall use different context IDs.

+- A common context ID may be used for all flows encoded with profile 0x0000.

-- The LARGE_CIDS flag shall be set to false
+- The LARGE_CIDS flag may be set to true.
+LARGE_CIDS value can be derived from the value from the MAX_CID flag.

-- There shall only be one context per ROHC channel and MAX_CID shall be set to 0value from the

 - ROHC segmentation shall not be used and the MRRU value shall be set to 0

-- A single ROHC channel per UDP flow shall be used

 If indicated by the MB2, FEC protection shall also be applied according to the FEC scheme defined in 8.2.2.